- How are basal and squamous cell skin cancers treated?

 Mohs surgery (microscopically controlled surgery)

-Using the Mohs technique, the surgeon removes a very thin layer of the skin (including the tumor) and then checks the outer edges of the sample under a microscope.
+Using the Mohs technique, the surgeon removes a very thin layer of the skin (including the tumor) and then checks the outer edges of the removed sample under a microscope.
 If cancer cells are seen, the next layer is removed and examined.
-This is repeated until the skin samples are found to be free of cancer cells.
+This is repeated until the skin samples are free of cancer cells.
 This process is slow, often taking several hours, but it means that more normal skin near the tumor can be saved.
 This can help the area look better after surgery.

 Lymph node surgery

 If lymph nodes near a squamous or basal cell skin cancer are growing larger, doctors will be concerned that the cancer might have spread to these lymph nodes.
 One or more nodes may be biopsied (see the section “How are basal and squamous cell skin cancers diagnosed?”), or many nodes might be removed in a more extensive operation called a lymph node dissection.
 The nodes are then looked at under a microscope for signs of cancer.
 This type of operation is more involved than surgery on the skin, and usually requires general anesthesia (where you are asleep).
-You can learn more in our document Lymph Nodes and Cancer.

 Skin grafting and reconstructive surgery